 Robin Davie has sea in his blood.
-He grew up on the beaches of Cornwall and followed the Sunday Times Golden Globe race in 1968, thinking “I’ll do that One Day”.
-After spending 20 years in the British Merchant Navy, Davie competed against Don McIntrye in Class 2 of the 1990 BOC Challenge Around Alone Race, going on to make his second and third solo circumnavigations in the 1994 and 1998 BOC races.
+He grew up on the beaches of Cornwall and followed the Sunday Times Golden Globe race in 1968, thinking “I’ll do that one day”.
+After serving in the British Merchant Navy for 20 years, Davie competed against Don McIntyre in Class 2 of the 1990 BOC Challenge Around Alone Race, going on to make his second and third solo circumnavigations in the 1994 and 1998 BOC races.

-He was dismasted thousands of miles from Cape Horn in the 1994 race and sailed under jury rig around the Cape to the Falkland Islands.
+During the 1994 race he was dismasted thousands of miles from Cape Horn and sailed under jury rig around the Cape to the Falkland Islands.

-His first circumnavigation was in a yacht named Spirit of Cornwall and he hopes to represent this County again during this Race.
-Since his last circumnavigation, Robin has remained in the USA driving taxis for a living.
-Now retired, he has returned to Britain, bought a Rustler 36 and is now preparing in earnest.
-Robin remains passionate about the Golden Glob Race.
+His first circumnavigation was in a yacht named Spirit of Cornwall and will represent this county of birth again during this Race.
+Since his last circumnavigation, Robin has remained in the USA speaking professionally about his experiences.
+He returned to Britain in 2017, bought a Rustler 36 and began preparing in earnest.
+Robin remains passionate about the Golden Globe Race.
 The first event back in 1968/9 inspired him to take up solo sailing, and to compete in the 50th Anniversary edition seems, he says to be a fitting retirement plan.

-Davie writes: “Having done 3 races with stops, Don’s Golden Globe Race reignites the passion, presents a rare opportunity to finally complete the original dream of sailing around the world solo without stops.”
+Robin says of the GGR: “Having done 3 solo circumnavigations with stops, Don’s Golden Globe Race reignited the passion, and presented a rare opportunity to finally complete my original dream of sailing around the world solo without stops.”